Since you’re here, you’ve likely heard that glycerin in toothpaste is a terrible, horrible, no good, very bad thing.

 Glycerin is also in most remineralizing toothpastes on the market.
 I can’t verify every positive reviews from those, but I think the science (and my results) speak for themselves.

-In summary, glycerin is safe and non-toxic and likely beneficial for oral health.
-The myth that glycerin is harmful for your teeth is just that--an unverifiable myth.
+Glycerin is safe and non-toxic and likely beneficial for oral health.
+The myth that glycerin is harmful for your teeth is just that–an unverifiable myth.
+Having glycerin in your toothpaste is actually a good thing.

 Acknowledgement: Big thanks to Stephanie of Bubble and Bee for her help analyzing the study mentioned in the post.
 I had hunches about quite a few of the points regarding that, but her assistance was very helpful.
 She’s a smart lady – and seems to have some great toothpaste too.